Ayoush/commit-history-modifier/README.md

 # ComMIt-HIsTory-mOdiFiEr
-TeSting some suB ProCeSs for MOdIFYiNg coMMIT hisTOry
+TeSting some suB ProCeSs for ModIFYiNg coMMIT hisTOry